coding-boot-camp/fsf_intensive_prework/docs/modules/sub-modules/chapter2/lesson1.md

 This is the web browser we'll be using to quickly determine whether our code is working.
 Google Chrome has a number of tools that make it an ideal platform for coding, so if you are currently using a different browser, we encourage you to switch to Chrome.

+#### Zoom

+This application will be used for video conferencing throughout the course.
+It allows for group video calls and screen sharing to make collaboration and effective communication easier!

 #### Slack

 We'll be using this application literally every single day for the next few months.
 Slack is an online communication tool that is a mix of a forum, instant messenger, and email - all rolled in one.
 It's a tool that is used by countless organizations worldwide.